hyunsoo3075/receiptorg/README.md

 Project Goal:
  - Get hands on experience with React and MUI
- - work on my thought process on building an application in the POV from a user.
+ - work on my thought process on building an application from the POV of an user.
  - Data manipulation.

 If I had more time: